wotakumoe/wotaku/docs/faq.md

 :::details What's the best reader for manga?

 ### Android
 [**Perfect viewer**](https://play.google.com/store/apps/details?id=com.rookiestudio.perfectviewer).
 Why?
-Because it has better scaling algorithm than others (including tachiyomi / mihon and kotatsu).
+Because it has better scaling algorithm than others (including Tachiyomi / Mihon).
 But you wont get the luxury of directly reading from online sources in Perfect viewer.
 So, you have to balance between the sources.

 ### iOS
 [**YACReader**](https://apps.apple.com/app/id635717885) is recommended as local reader.
 You can use [Paperback](https://github.com/Paperback-iOS/app) as your komga or kavita client and [Aidoku](https://github.com/Aidoku/Aidoku) as an online reader.